Cloudiiink/pyw90/README.md

 ### 3. `auto` Menu

-This menu allows you do fully automated dis energy optimization and help message of `auto` menu is listed as below.
+**This menu enables you do fully automated dis energy optimization** and the `auto` menu help message is listed below.

 ```
 usage: pyw90 auto [-h] [--path PATH] [--pid PID] mode